 Then include Previous Companies going back in time from most recent.

-Education goes generally is the last information on a resume.
-Part-time or vacation jobs held while in college are sometimes not listed except as a bullet to the education experience.
+Education is the last information on a resume.
+Do not list part-time or vacation jobs held while in college except when that experience job description